HannaViartsinskaya/Java_Swagger_API_With_Docker/README.md

 **Objective:** Verify that dashboard shows correct income and expense selected period of time, and adjusts immediately if you added a new expense or income

-**Findings:** ⚠️ Bug/Improvement: Inconsistent behavior for different timeframes.
+**Findings:** ⚠️ Question/Improvement: Inconsistent behavior for different timeframes.
 If user selected the timeframe.length>=2 days and tries to add income/expense -> income/expense will be added by default (you can change this date, but still user can skip it) with current date
 BUT if you try with specific date (like 10th of June) and add income/expense -> it will be added by default to the date you stay on.
+Is this difference expected or we want to have consistent behaviour?

 **Priority:** High — essential app flow.